 Before the car-show season gets rolling, follow our maintenance checklist to ensure your ride is running right.

-The groundhog has spoken: Spring is right around the corner.
+Spring has sprung!
 That means it’s time to start thinking about getting your classic cars and trucks ready for the season.

 Now don’t go running for the garage to fire up those engines just yet.
 In the Midwest, our cars usually sit for about five months.
 And that’s a lot of time for bad things to happen.